 COVID-19 Impact Webinars

-Join ArtPride for our next FREE webinar to discuss updated and valuable information regarding how New Jersey’s arts community is reacting to and being affected by the COVID-19 crisis.
-Tune in to learn what we're doing to advocate for the arts as part of state and federal recovery support.
+Join ArtPride for the next in our series of FREE webinars to discuss updated and valuable information regarding how New Jersey’s arts community is reacting to and being affected by the COVID-19 crisis.

 ArtPride New Jersey COVID-19 Policy Recommendations